CD Video

-CD Video (also known as CDV, CD-V, or CD+V) was a format of optical media disc that was introduced in 1987 that combines the technologies of standard compact disc and LaserDisc.
-CD-V discs are the same size as a standard 12 cm audio CD, and contain up to 20 minutes' worth of CD audio that can be played on any audio CD player.
-It also contains up to 5 minutes of LaserDisc video information with digital CD-quality sound, which can be played back on a newer LaserDisc player capable of playing CD-V discs or CD-V-only players.
+CD Video (also known as CDV, CD-V, or CD+V) is a format of optical media disc that was introduced in 1987 that combines the technologies of standard compact disc and LaserDisc.
+CD-V discs are the same size as a standard 12 cm audio CD, and contain up to 20 minutes of CD audio that can be played on any audio CD player.
+They also contain up to 5 minutes of analog LaserDisc video information with a digital CD-quality soundtrack, which can be played back on a newer LaserDisc player capable of playing CD-V discs or CD-V-only players.

 The "CD Video" brand was also used to market some 20 cm and 30 cm LaserDiscs which included a digital soundtrack but no CD-compatible content.

 Description

 12 cm, 20 cm and 30 cm "CD-Video" discs.
 Despite the name, only the smallest contains CD-compatible content.
 The larger two are effectively Laserdiscs with a digital soundtrack.